tldr-pages/tldr/pages/common/zoxide.md

 `zoxide query --interactive`

-- Add a directory or increment it's rank:
+- Add a directory or increment its rank:

 `zoxide add {{path/to/dir}}`